JiajinChen/shinyBN/README.md

 ### **Step 3: Inference!**

-Once your BN is inputed, you can query the probability of some nodes given the values of a set of instantiated nodes. shinyBN allowed users to set multiple instantiated nodes and both marginal probability and joint probability are supported.
-You can choose table or graph to display the result, user-defined color grade and legend are supported for graph.
+One of the major functions of Bayesian network is outcome prediction.
+You can query the probability of interested nodes given the values of a set of instantiated nodes. *shinyBN* allowed users to set multiple instantiated nodes and both marginal probability and joint probability are supported, the prediction results will be displayed in bar plot or probabilistic table.
+Users can set different color representing different threshold to distinguish different levels of outcome probability.
 In addition, you can download the result through a PDF output interface for High-quality images.

   <img src="https://github.com/JiajinChen/shinyBN/blob/master/inst/images/Inference.png?raw=true"/>